-The Greater Blue Mountains incorporates a number of national parks and is full of cultural significance, with six Aboriginal groups having connection to the area.
-There are over 3,000 recorded Aboriginal heritage sites in the Greater Blue Mountains World Heritage Area, but the rugged and remote topography means that for every known site there are likely to be at least two more yet to be “discovered”.
+The Greater Blue Mountains incorporates a number of national parks and is full of cultural significance, with six Aboriginal groups having connections to the area.
+There are over 3,000 recorded Aboriginal heritage sites in the Greater Blue Mountains World Heritage Area, but the rugged and remote topography means that for every known site there are likely to be at least two more yet to be “discovered” or recorded.
 The parks in this area include include:

-- Wollemi National Park, the traditional home of the Wiradjuri, Dharug, Wanaruah and Darkinjung people.
+- Wollemi National Park is the traditional home of the Wiradjuri, Dharug, Wanaruah and Darkinjung people.
 Evidence of their occupation includes ceremonial grounds, stone arrangements, grinding grooves, scarred trees and rock engravings.

-- Yengo National Park which is home to the Darkinjung and Wonnarua People, with 640 Aboriginal cultural sites are recorded in the park and nearby areas.
+- Yengo National Park which is home to the Darkinjung and Wonnarua People, has 640 Aboriginal cultural sites recorded in the park and nearby areas.

 A small shelter with Aboriginal rock art, just outside the Wollemi National Park.
 The deep overhang has a number of hand stencils, as well as one of a hand and a club.